Published March 2017, last updated January 2018

 Instead, the dangers lie in:

-A simple email consists of a To address, From address, subject and body.
+A simple email comprises a To and From address, subject and body.
 It’s easy to spoof the From address; in other words, anyone can send a message purporting to be from any address.
-So bear in mind that, for example, a message ‘from’ firstname.lastname@example.org may not really be from Google.
+So bear in mind that, for example, a message from firstname.lastname@example.org may not really be from BT.

-This is perhaps thanks to the increasing adoption of systems that designate certain servers as the only authorised email senders for certain domains; modern providers like Gmail and Hotmail use this information to identify spoofed From addresses and mark offending messages as spam.
+This is perhaps thanks to the increasing adoption of systems that designate certain servers as the authorised email senders for certain domains.
+Modern providers like Gmail and Hotmail use this information to identify spoofed From addresses and mark messages as spam.

 Here’s a typical address:

-As far as determining its legitimacy is concerned, there are only two parts that matter.
+As far as determining its legitimacy is concerned, there are only two parts that matter:

 The key is to read a hostname backwards from the final slash – or the end of the address, if there’s no slash – as it’s the right-most part that gives it away.

 Finally, it’s important to note that a link may be made to look like an address that’s different to its actual destination.
-Hover your mouse over the following example (or long-press on a phone or tablet) to see what I mean, or click to see where it takes you (it’s harmless, just not what you’d expect):
+Hover your mouse over the following example – or long-press on a phone or tablet – to see what I mean, or click to see where it takes you (it’s harmless, just not what you’d expect):